Operation Elveden: Acquittals

 On 20 March 2015, four Sun journalists were cleared of paying public officials for stories after a trial at the Old Bailey.
 Ex-chief reporter John Kay and ex-royal editor Duncan Larcombe successfully argued that their contact with two military sources had been in the public interest, whilst former deputy editors Fergus Shanahan and Geoff Webster were cleared of charges that they had signed off illegal payments.
-The trial heard that £100,000 was paid to Ministry of Defence official Bettina Jordan-Barber, who had earlier pleaded guilty to charges of conspiring to commit misconduct in a public office and was jailed in January 2015.
+The trial heard that £100,000 was paid to a Ministry of Defence official, who had earlier pleaded guilty to charges of conspiring to commit misconduct in a public office and was jailed in January 2015.
 Reporting restrictions had suppressed this information until the conclusion of the Sun journalists' trial.
 A fifth defendant, former colour sergeant John Hardy, was found not guilty of misconduct in a public office.
 He had allegedly been paid nearly £24,000 for providing Larcombe with information on 34 occasions; the court heard that these had included stories relating to Prince William and Prince Harry.
 Hardy's wife Claire, who had been accused of collecting illegal payments for her husband, was cleared of aiding and abetting him.